 Because of the fact that we don’t actually digest most fiber, it helps us with digestion and gut health; soluble fiber (the type of fiber that dissolves in water to form a gel-like substance) is especially beneficial for preventing constipation.

-Fiber will help you feel fuller for longer periods of time and will also keep blood sugar levels in check; keto is already very beneficial for both of these things, so making sure your fiber intake stays adequate can help even further.
+Fiber will help you feel fuller for longer periods of time and will also keep blood sugar levels in check.
+Keto is already very beneficial for both of these things, so making sure your fiber intake stays adequate can help even more.

 When you start doing keto, however, you’ll notice that many fiber sources are now off-limits, such as legumes, oats, and fruits.

-There are a few things to consider when discussing fiber, though.
+There are a few things to consider when discussing fiber.

 Additionally, once you start doing keto, you might notice that you’re going to the toilet less often.
 If this is not accompanied with constipation and discomfort, it might not really be a problem – the keto diet is a low-waste type of diet, and changing what you eat will inevitably have an impact on your bowel movements.
 This isn’t a bad thing and your body will soon adapt to it.

-Whenever you’re increasing your fiber consumption, you also need to make sure you’re drinking enough water, as otherwise, you might end up dehydrated.
+Whenever you’re increasing your fiber consumption, you also need to make sure you’re drinking enough water.
+Otherwise, you might end up dehydrated.